Gokul-N-2004/Malcom_Intern/README.md

 # Malcom_Intern
-This is the Internship for the Malcom Comapny.
+This is the Frontend for the Malcom Comapny Internship in Web Development Domain.